-Program Development and Leading a Montessori School (M1&2 76 hours, M3 91 hours)
+Program Development and Leading a Montessori School (76 hours)

 This course provides the adult learners with information and group experiences to expand their understanding of the process of community building in harmony with Montessori principles.
 By working to effectively communicate with faculty, parents, boards, and the community at large, adult learners will gain new insight and perspective of the Montessori approach to school leadership.
 Additional topics related to starting or expanding a school, school accreditation, and planning for faculty professional development will also be shared.
 Opportunity for the practice of observation in Montessori classrooms will be included along with a sampling of observation tools.